leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Combination of experts and crowdsourcing.
-First, Crowdsourcing: Annotators were give guidelines.
-3 independent judgments per tweet.
-Majority label adopted.
-Second, Expert: 2 experts redo annotations.
-Majority decision taken, using the crowdsource input as a 3rd judgement.

-* Annotation agreement: Average confidence' used (which combines both agreement and reliability of each contributor):
-English: 0.83, 0.70, 0.73
 * Reference: Basile, V., Bosco, C., Fersini, E., Nozza, D., Patti, V., Pardo, F., Rosso, P. and Sanguinetti, M., 2019.
 SemEval-2019 Task 5: Multilingual Detection of Hate Speech Against Immigrants and Women in Twitter.
 In: Proceedings of the 13th International Workshop on Semantic Evaluation.
 Minneapolis, Minnesota: Association for Computational Linguistics, pp.54-63.

 __24. Peer to Peer Hate: Hate Speech Instigators and Their Targets__